 In 1979, Cowans became a member of the highly influential African Commune of Bad Relevant Artists (AfriCOBRA), which was founded in Chicago in 1968 to define a “Black aesthetic”, and use identity and style as tools to promote solidarity among the African diaspora.
 Cowans’s work stood out due his interest in abstraction, as opposed to the more figurative work by other members.
 He still is a member today.

 Work by Cowans has been exhibited at The Metropolitan Museum of Art, International Museum of Photography, Museum of Modern Art, The Studio Museum of Harlem, The Cleveland Museum of Art, Harvard Fine Art Museum, Detroit Art Institute, James E. Lewis Museum and numerous other art institutions.
 Additionally, Cowans’s work is part of many notable collections, including The National Museum of African-American History and Culture, Detroit Institute of Art, The Whitney Museum of American Art, the Schomburg Center for Research in Black Culture, and the Philadelphia Museum of Art among others.
 Cowans’s work is included in Soul of a Nation: Art in the Age of Black Power 1963 – 1983 organized by Tate Modern and shown at the Brooklyn Museum, New York; the de Young Museum, San Francisco; the Broad, Los Angeles; Crystal Bridges Museum of American Art, Bentonville, Arkansas; and the Museum of Fine Arts, Houston.
-Cowans’s photographs are also currently part of the exhibition Working Together: Louis Draper and the Kamoinge Workshop, which was organized by the Virginia Museum of Fine Arts, and will travel to the Whitney Museum of American Art.
+Cowans’s photographs are also currently part of the exhibition Working Together: The Photographers of Kamoinge Workshop at the Whitney Museum of American Art.
+This exhibition was orgranized by the Virginia Museum of Fine Arts in 2019, and will travel to the J. Paul Getty Museum in Los Angeles and Cincinnati Art Museum.
 Cowans lives and works in Bridgeport, CT.